What is Black Tea?

 - London Fog

 Is it OK to drink black tea every day?
-Most medical authorities recommend no more than two cups of black tea per day.
+Most medical authorities recommend no more than two cups of this tea daily.
 This amount contains about 200 mg of caffeine.

-When should I drink black tea?
-After your morning meal, black tea is a great choice for a morning drink.
-Black tea is acidic and may cause stomach problems if consumed on an empty stomach.
+When should I drink this tea?
+After your morning meal, this tea is a great choice for a morning drink.
+Remember that this tea is acidic and may cause stomach problems if consumed on an empty stomach.

-What are the benefits of drinking black tea?
+What are the benefits of drinking this tea?
 Read Lifehack.org’s on the 11 Health Benefits of Black Tea.

 Give Black Tea a Try

 Black tea is a wonderful beverage and has so many options for preparation.
 Explore these options and get a taste of what the world enjoys daily.
-Try using black tea in foods such as quick bread or muffins.
+Try using it in foods such as quick bread or muffins.
 Get creative and use tea in a sauce, soup, or stew.
 Use tea as brine or marinade.
-Experiment and play with all the possibilities and make black tea a staple in your life.
+Experiment and play with all the possibilities and make this tea a staple.